react-navigation/react-navigation.github.io/versioned_docs/version-8.x/stack-navigator.md

 #### `keyboardHandlingEnabled`

 If `false`, the keyboard will NOT automatically dismiss when navigating to a new screen from this screen.
 Defaults to `true`.

-#### `detachPreviousScreen`

-Boolean used to indicate whether to detach the previous screen from the view hierarchy to save memory.
-Set it to `false` if you need the previous screen to be seen through the active screen.
-Only applicable if `detachInactiveScreens` isn't set to `false`.

-This is automatically adjusted when using [`presentation`](#presentation) as `transparentModal` or `modal` to keep the required screens visible.
-Defaults to `true` in other cases.

 #### `freezeOnBlur`